Addiction Services MHTCD.S.AAS

 Career Opportunities

-Mental Health and Addiction Services graduates can be hired into entry level positions as Chemical Dependency Counselor Assistants (CDCA).
-They can work in various positions at social services agencies, community mental health agencies, hospitals, addictions treatment centers, and numerous other field-related positions in the community.
+Addiction Services graduates can work at hospitals, substance use disorder treatment centers, and numerous other field-related positions in the community.
 Graduates have completed the 180 hours of specific education required to sit for the LCDC II exam.
 The OCDP Board has other requirements for licensure.

 Transferability